ElazarK/content-docs/scripts/WildfireUpload.md

 `Deprecated`

-Use the "wildfire-upload" command instead.
+Use the `wildfire-upload` command instead.

 ## Script Data
 ---